drteresavasquez/code-challenges/Week3/README.md

 1. In the README file that you create with your repo, write out explanations of the following concepts as if you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Variables
+		-A container that assigns a value.
 	* Strings
+		-A value that contains text or returns text.
 	* Functions (arguments, `return`)
+		-An assigned command takes an ‘argument’ and returns a value.
 	* `if` statements
+		-Conditional statement that returns a value if it is true
 	* Boolean values (`true`, `false`)
+		-A returned value when conditions are or not met.

 2. Complete the JS code in [Week3.js](Week3-JS-I.js)